davatorium/rofi/doc/rofi-manpage.markdown

 '-pid' *path*

     Make **rofi** create a pid file and check this on startup.
 Avoiding multiple copies running simultaneous.
-This is useful when running rofi from a keybinding daemon.
+This is useful when running **rofi** from a keybinding daemon.

 ### Debug

-`-dump-xresources`
+`-dump-Xresources`

-  Dump the current active configuration in xresources format to the command-line.
+  Dump the current active configuration in Xresources format to the command-line.

 ## PATTERN